tinybirdco/DynamoDBExporter/DDBStreamCDC/readme.md

     * Split batch on error: Yes
 5. Repeat for each source DynamoDB Table to be replicated.

+Note that the Lambda will send data whenever the first limit is breeched, which could be Batch Size, Batch Window, Data size over 6Mb or Lambda Timeout.
+Reduce the Window for reduced latency at higher costs.

 ### 8. Create Initial Snapshot
 1. Use the UI or the provided utils.py script to generate an initial snapshot of the DynamoDB table.
 This can also act as an initial deployment test.
-2. Note that the Lambda Event handler relies on the DynamoDB Table name to be included in the s3 object key as a part of the prefix.
-This is automatically included if you use the supplied example scripts.

 ### 10. [Optional] Set Up Alerting